yizhen-zhang/VG-Bert/README.md

 # Visually Grounded Bert Model

-This repository is the official implementation of [Explainable Semantic Space by Grounding Language to Vision with Cross-Modal Contrastive Learning]
+This repository is the official implementation of:

+- Explainable Semantic Space by Grounding Language to Vision with Cross-Modal Contrastive Learning

 ## Requirements